kurt-krueckeberg/pn/call-from-parkview-neurology-summary.md

 fifteen minutes late, it was a very cursory appointment.
 But Erin emphasized updating her about my appointment with Dr. Karl ("since he isn't in the
 Parkview system.")

-I was able to describe to
+I think Megan had called me to confirm what medications I was taking: what had Dr. Karl prescribed exactly at the September 1st appointment?
+Maybe she had concerns that I was mixing medications from two doctors--who knows?

 ## Background to the Call

-Erin Richmond NP, who I seen for first time ever, on June 30th, when I established care with Parkview Neurology.
-They appointment was never scheduled to include seeing one of the Parkview neurologists.
+I first met Erin Richmond NP for first time ever, on June 30th, when I established care with Parkview Neurology.
+The scheduler never scheduled me to see a Parkview neurologists.
+At that appointment I told her gabapentin and pregabalin "worsening my dry eye, made my eys uncomfortable, and made reading for pleasure, something I love, nearly impossible" and "it made me stupid".

 I was able to see Dr Austin three days after Richmond referred me to him.
 Dr. Austin told me that since I was an established patient of Dr. Karl, who also did spinal stimulator implatation, and who Dr. Autin said was "equivaltent to me", I really should follow up with him.
 Unfortunetly, the earliest I could get in to see